Performance tuning tips

 Tune analysis for a file

-On-the-fly code analysis is one of the most performance-consuming processes in CLion.
-To lighten it up, you can configure the highlighting level for the currently opened file: none, syntax, or all problems.
+You can configure the highlighting level for the currently opened file: none, syntax, or all problems.
 Use the inspection widget in the upper-right corner of the editor:

 Toggle Power Save mode